dimitri-nicolo/calico/master/reference/cnx/policy-violations.md

                                                             alert receivers.
 ```

-Policy Violation & Reporting is accomplished using 3 key pieces:
+Policy Inspection & Reporting is accomplished using 4 key pieces:

 1. A {{site.prodname}} specific Felix binary running inside `{{site.noderunning}}` container
-   monitors the host for Denied packets and collects metrics.
+   monitors the host for denied/allowed packets and collects metrics.
 2. Prometheus Server(s) deployed as part of the {{site.prodname}} manifest scrapes
    every configured `{{site.noderunning}}` target.
 Alerting rules querying denied packet
    metrics are configured in Prometheus and when triggered, fire alerts to
    the Prometheus Alertmanager.
-3. Prometheus Alertmanager (or simply Alertmanager), also deployed as part of
+3. Prometheus Alertmanager (or simply Alertmanager), deployed as part of
-   the _CNX_ manifest, receives alerts from Prometheus and forwards
+   the {{site.prodname}} manifest, receives alerts from Prometheus and forwards
    alerts to various alerting mechanisms such as _Pager Duty_, or _OpsGenie_.
+4. {{site.prodname}} Manager (UI), also deployed as part of the {{site.prodname}} manifest,
+   processes the metrics using pre-defined prometheus queries and provides with intuitive
+   dashboards and associated workflows.

+### {{site.prodname}} Manager Dashboard

+In the Dashboard, you will find graphs associated with allowed and denied packets, bytes, and connections.
+The graphs represent the rates at which the packets, bytes, and connections are being allowed or denied.

+In the Dashboard, you will also find a **Packets by Policy** bar graph.
+Each individual bar represents
+a policy that has either denied or allowed a packet.

-### Metrics
+### The Prometheus Metrics

-The metrics generated are:
+Internally, the metrics generated are:

 - `calico_denied_packets` - Total number of packets denied by {{site.prodname}} policies.
 - `calico_denied_bytes` - Total number of bytes denied by {{site.prodname}} policies.
+- `cnx_policy_rule_packets` - Sum of allowed/denied packets over rules processed by
+  {{site.prodname}} policies.
+- `cnx_policy_rule_bytes` - Sum of allowed/denied bytes over rules processed by
+  {{site.prodname}} policies.
+- `cnx_policy_rule_connections` - Sum of connections over rules processed by {{site.prodname}}
+  policies.

+The metrics `calico_denied_packets` and `calico_denied_bytes` have the labels `policy` and `srcIP`.
-Using these metrics, one can identify the policy that denied packets as well as
+Using these two metrics, one can identify the policy that denied packets as well as
 the source IP Address of the packets that were denied by this policy.
 Using
 Prometheus terminology, `calico_denied_packets` is the metric Name and `policy`
 and `srcIP` are labels.
 Each one of these metrics will be available as a